gujaws/puppet-postgresql_replication/README.md

 ####`replication_password`
 Password of the postgresql user used for replication authentication.

-Has to be set on master and slave(s) with the same value.
+Must be set on master and slave(s) with the same value.

 ####`hba_allow_address`
 `address` of `pg_hba.conf` entry.
-Can be hostname, ip address, or network.
+Can be hostname, IP address, or network.
 See [manpage of `pg_hba.conf`](http://www.postgresql.org/docs/9.1/static/auth-pg-hba-conf.html) for details.

 Has to be given on master.

 ####`replication_master`
-Hostname or ip address of postgresql master.
+Hostname or IP address of postgresql master.

 Specify on slave(s).